INTRODUCTION

 (18) The Jews then questioned Jesus, “What sign can you show us, which proves your right to do this?”

 Jesus’ revolutionary act shocked the Jews.
 Besides, he claimed that he was the son of God by relating the Temple as his Father’s house.
 So, they asked for proof of his authority.
-Just performing the miracles that Jesus did, were not enough for them to prove the authenticity of a prophet (Deut.
-13: 2-5).
+The mere performance of miracles was not enough for them to prove his authenticity as a prophet (Deut 13:2-5).

 John the Baptist had testified about Jesus to the Pharisees and Sadducees who came to him for baptism: “The axe is already laid to the roots of the trees; any tree that does not produce good fruit will be cut down and thrown into the fire… He has the winnowing fan in his hand and he will clear out his threshing floor.
-He will gather his wheat into the barn, but the chaff he will burn in everlasting fire.”
-(Matthew 3: 10-12).
+He will gather his wheat into the barn, but the chaff he will burn in everlasting fire” (Mt 3:10-12).
 Jesus had shown this spirit of fire in the cleansing of the Temple.

 (20) The Jews then replied, “The building of this Temple has taken forty-six years, and you will raise it up in three days?”